hnakamur/trafficserver/doc/admin-guide/files/records.config.en.rst

    When enabled (``1``), Traffic Server ignores origin server requests to bypass the cache.

+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_expires INT 0
+   :reloadable:
+   :overridable:

+   When enabled (``1``), Traffic Server ignores any ``Expires`` headers from the server.
+This technically violates the HTTP RFC, but simplifies the operation of web site administrators to control whether or not contents are cached.
+   With combination with ``proxy.config.http.cache.required_headers = 2`` and
+   ``proxy.config.http.cache.ignore_server_cc_max_age = 1``, only the value of
+   ``Cache-Control: s-maxage`` is checked to determine the content is cacheable.

+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_server_cc_max_age INT 0
+   :reloadable:
+   :overridable:

+   When enabled (``1``), Traffic Server ignores any ``Cache-Control: max-age`` headers from the server.
+This technically violates the HTTP RFC, but simplifies the operation of web site administrators to control whether or not contents are cached.
+   With combination with ``proxy.config.http.cache.required_headers = 2`` and
+   ``proxy.config.http.cache.ignore_expires = 1``, only the value of
+   ``Cache-Control: s-maxage`` is checked to determine the content is cacheable.

 .. ts:cv:: CONFIG proxy.config.http.cache.cache_responses_to_cookies INT 1
    :reloadable:
    :overridable: